 Dumping all Canadian stocks and investing as described in the above paragraph has worked very well indeed since 2005 when the Canadian government eliminated foreign content limits in tax-advantaged portfolios.
 The top line in the chart below shows what the S&P 500 has done over the last 10 years.
 The line at the bottom shows the Toronto Stock Exchange index performance.

-Concerning diversification by investing in foreign markets, in a previous post we stated that even the safest investing is risky enough.
-By investing in foreign markets, we add sovereign risk, currency risk, regulatory risk, property rights risk and more.
+Concerning diversification by investing in emerging markets, that is, foreign markets, in a previous post we stated that even the safest investing is risky enough.
+By investing in emerging markets, we add sovereign risk, currency risk, regulatory risk, property rights risk and more.
 Historically, China and many other autocratic countries have shown total disregard for property rights.

 A chart, like a picture, is worth 1000 words.
 Look at the one below.